-Royal Caribbean’s 6,000-passenger Harmony of the Seas’ onboard attractions include a mock Central Park with live plants and trees, drinks prepared by robots, a 1 1/2-hour production of the musical “Grease,” and a 10-story thrill slide.
+Royal Caribbean’s 6,000-passenger Harmony of the Seas’ onboard attractions include a mock Central Park with live plants and trees, drinks prepared by robots, a 1 1/2-hour production of the musical “Grease,” – plus a 10-story thrill slide.

-What’s changed since the 961-foot, 2,200-passenger Queen Elizabeth sailed in the late 1960s is boat size inflation driven by the industry’s desire to make the ships destinations themselves.
+A lot has changed since the 961-foot, 2,200-passenger Queen Elizabeth sailed in the late 1960s.
+Boat size inflation, driven by the industry’s desire to make the ships destinations themselves, has re-made the cruise experience for consumers.
 With size and scale tripling, novelty in the cruise experience became less about exotic destinations and more about the world within the cruise ship.

 Brands at Sea